haleyw1237/HaleyDigitalConceptTutorial/README.md

-# Haley Digital Concept Tutorial
+# Haley's Digital Concept Tutorial
 **Author: Haley Williams**

 **How to use Audacity**